The-OpenROAD-Project/OpenLane/docs/source/tutorials/digital_guide.rst

 .. warning::

-    The users should be careful when making subcomponents or blackboxes that have parameters, because this may cause behaviour missmatches between RTL and the final GDS.
+    The users should be careful when making subcomponents or blackboxes that have parameters, because this may cause behaviour mismatches between RTL and the final GDS.

 Create the verilog blackbox: